Student Housing & Dining at Otterbein

 Roommates quickly become friends and pizza parties on Wednesday nights turn into donut runs on Friday nights.
 Capture the flag, craft nights, movie nights, Midnight pancakes and more… Living on campus means you can do more than just attend Otterbein, you can live it!

 As a residential campus, Otterbein expects all students to live in campus housing until their senior year unless they are living at home with their parents within a 30-mile radius of campus.
-Students wishing to commute from home or live off-campus as a senior, are asked to apply each spring semester by Feb.
-1 for commuter or off-campus status.
-To learn more about the residency requirements, please visit page 74 of the Campus Life Handbook (PDF).
+Students wishing to commute from home or live off-campus as a senior, are asked to apply each spring semester in February for commuter or off-campus status.
+To learn more about the residency requirements, please visit the Campus Life Handbook (PDF).

 Housing on Campus